brendan-w/midas/docs/README.md

 The Backend is largely intact.
 The major differences are the addition of a user permissions table (rather than the simple `isAdmin` flag on the users table).
 Because of this, there are a few more Sails.js `.populate("permissions")` statements.
 The backend also has a few extra tables for storing links and language information.
 Nothing radically intensive.

 The Frontend has seen some major changes.
 Whole templates and views had to be overhauled.
 There are a number of unnused files left around from this overhaul.
-For instance, some  Where possible, we commented out original midas functionality, rather than delete it entirely
+For instance, some of the "normal" and "edit" templates were merged into the same file (for ease, and consistency of development).
+In some places (where it was not intrusive), we simply commented out original midas functionality, rather than delete it entirely.
+Do not be surprised if you see a bunch of code that never get's used.